gear-tech/sails/README.md

 ### Exposing Services via Program

 The examples are composed on a principle of a few programs exposing several services.
-See [DemoProgram](examples/demo/app/src/lib.rs) which demonstrates this, including the use of program's multiple constructors and the `#[groute]` attribute for one of the exposed services.
-The program is built as a separate Rust crate, which is later wired up to another crate for building the [Demo](examples/demo/wasm/) app.
-This approach allows us to generate an [IDL file](examples/demo/wasm/demo.idl) representing the entire program as part of the Rust [build script](examples/demo/wasm/build.rs).
+See [DemoProgram](/examples/demo/app/src/lib.rs) which demonstrates this, including the use of program's multiple constructors and the `#[groute]` attribute for one of the exposed services.
+The example also includes Rust [build script](/examples/demo/app/build.rs) building the program as a WASM app ready for loading onto Gear network.

 ### Basic Services